-Though our daughter heard the student make the threat, she didn’t want to believe that a student she knew well would actually want to hurt fellow students.
+Though our daughter heard the student make the threat, she didn’t want to believe that a student she knew well would want to hurt fellow students.
 Put simply, she was in shock and she tried to put it out of her mind.
 Though something in her gut told her the situation was serious, she was afraid she would be ruining a student’s reputation.

 2).
 Call the police immediately, even if it’s just a suspicion.

 After much discussion and because of the late hour, my friend and I were unsure how to get in touch with the school district.
 Attempts to contact a trusted teacher and principal via email proved futile, and we called the police for help.
 The police officers met us at her house and immediately took charge of the situation.
 They assured us that we did the right thing by notifying authorities.
 “It’s your job to be the parents and our job to protect the community,” the officer told us.
 Watching the flurry of activity that ensued was a relief because we knew we’d made the right call.

 3).
 Your teen will have to make a statement to the police, which can be terrifying.

 I was dizzy when I watched my daughter give information to the police officer.
 If I had to do it over again, I’d have talked to her about the realities of reporting a security threat well before it ever happened.
 If your child needs to speak with authorities, they will likely have to make a written statement and remember precise details about the threat.
 And, if your child is nervous, it can be a very stressful experience.
 Talk to your teen about not being afraid to speak to administrators and police officers and remind them they will never get in trouble with authorities for speaking up.